SuperJedi224/Golfical/readme.md

-#Golfical
+Golfical
 ---

-A graphical golfing language, maybe.

-The 2-dimensional program space is encoded as an image file.
+In Golfical, the 2-dimensional program space is encoded as an image file.

-Uses a bidirectionally unbounded tape, a single register, and a stack to store data as 32-bit signed integers.
+The language uses a bidirectionally unbounded tape, a single register, and a stack to store data as 32-bit signed integers.

 The instruction pointer starts at the northwesternmost pixel, going east.